 - Negotiation: At this point, with the assistance of the mediator, the parties begin formulating ideas and proposals that meet each party's core interests.
 Negotiation can occur together or be done by moving back and forth between the two parties gathering ideas, proposals, and counterproposals.
 Depending on the complexity of the issues the mediation may last a few hours or it could take days or weeks to resolve.
 If the parties come to consensus, the mediator will outline terms and write up a draft agreement.
-If the parties fail to reach an agreement, the mediator will summarize where the parties are at and provide direction to non-settlement next steps. - Potential resolution and remedies may include things such as: - o Sexual assault and consent education. - o Clarification of misunderstandings. - o Restrictions on contact between parties or no contact agreements. - o Changes to housing locations as well as work or class schedules. - o Appropriate apology and response. - o Further education or counseling. - o Boundaries regarding communications about the other or the incident to friends. - Voluntary withdrawal from school. - o Monetary relief. - Conclusion of the informal resolution process: - of the negotiated resolution for both parties to sign and adhere to, and the complainant agrees to cease the case.
+If the parties fail to reach an agreement, the mediator will summarize where the parties are at and provide direction to non-settlement next steps. - Potential resolution and remedies may include things such as: - Sexual assault and consent education. - Clarification of misunderstandings. - Restrictions on contact between parties or no contact agreements. - Changes to housing locations as well as work or class schedules. - Appropriate apology and response. - Further education or counseling. - Boundaries regarding communications about the other or the incident to friends. - Voluntary withdrawal from school. - Monetary relief. - Conclusion of the informal resolution process: - In the case of a successful informal resolution the mediator will provide a final written contract of the negotiated resolution for both parties to sign and adhere to, and the complainant agrees to cease the case.
 A copy of the signed resolution will be kept on file, and the case of sexual misconduct will be considered closed.
-A closed informal resolution case cannot be reopened and considered for formal investigation unless new evidence specific to the original complaint comes to the forefront that warrants such a change. - o If the informal resolution process is not able to be completed successfully, the mediator will communicate potential next steps to each party. - Potential next steps to an unsuccessful resolution include, but are not limited to: - Proceeding to formal investigation. - Withdrawing the complaint of alleged sexual misconduct.
+A closed informal resolution case cannot be reopened and considered for formal investigation unless new evidence specific to the original complaint comes to the forefront that warrants such a change. - If the informal resolution process is not able to be completed successfully, the mediator will communicate potential next steps to each party. - Potential next steps to an unsuccessful resolution include, but are not limited to: - Proceeding to formal investigation. - Withdrawing the complaint of alleged sexual misconduct.